Health Insurance Coverage Gap: What Happens After You Leave Your Job?

 Need help?

-The rules surrounding health insurance enrollment times can be confusing.
-To get a free quote with a subsidy or ask questions about applying during a Special Enrollment Period, call one of our Certified Covered California Agents at 877-752-4737.
+To get a free quote with a subsidy or ask questions about applying during a Special Enrollment Period, call a Certified Covered California Agent at 877-752-4737.